steveukx/git-js/readme.md

 When upgrading to release 2.x from 1.x, see the [changelog](./CHANGELOG.md) for the release 2.0.0

-# Deprecated APIs
+# Recently Deprecated / Altered APIs

-Note: 2.x will introduce `.then` and `.catch` as a way to chain a promise onto the final step of the chain, until that is possible - use `simple-git/promise` instead of just `simple-git` to ensure the simplest use of promises.
+Note: 2.6.0 introduced `.then` and `.catch` as a way to chain a promise onto the current step of the chain.

-Use of these APIs is deprecated and should be avoided as support for them will be removed in future release:

-`.then(func)` In versions 1.72 and below, it was possible to add a regular function call to the queue of tasks to be run.
-As this name clashes with the use of Promises, in version 1.73.0 it is renamed to `.exec(fn)` and a warning will be logged to `stdout` if `.then` is used.
-From version 2.0 the library will support promises without the need to wrap or use the alternative require `require('simple-git/promise')`.

-`.log([from, to], handlerFn)` list commits between `from` and `to` tags or branch, switch to supplying the revisions as an options object instead.
+Importing from `simple-git/promise` instead of just `simple-git` is no longer required and is actively discouraged.

+For the full history see the [changelog](./CHANGELOG.md);

 # Complex Requests